nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 print("I have " + str(balloons) + " red balloons!"
 ```

 There's a better way to do this, using an f-string.
 F-strings (formatted strings) are a new-ish addition to python (it's always being improved!).
-They are a way you can insert a variable into a string.
-This is a much neater way as you don't need to add multiple strings together.
+It's a nice a way you can insert a variable into a string and this is much neater as you don't need to add multiple strings together.

 ```
 balloons = 99